LacunaSoftware/docs/docs.pt-br/articles/amplia/on-premises/key-stores/pkcs11.md

 ## Using a Kryptus HSM throught PKCS #11

+> [!TIP]
+> To store keys on a Kryptus HSM, it is recommended to use the [Kryptus](kryptus.md) key store instead.
+If for some reason you prefer
+> to communicate with the HSM using PCKS #11, keep reading.

 You will the following parameters for a **VHSM** (Virtual HSM) and a **regular user** (*not* a VCO user) with password authentication:

 * **IP address** of the VHSM